chusiang/chrome_apps/README.md

 # Chrome Apps

-A web add-ons, and it will quick open(link) it
+A web add-ons, and it will quick open (link) it.

+if you want use this, you can go to **crx/** and download it.

 * [Bitbucket](https://bitbucket.org/)
 * [Plurk](http://www.plurk.com/)